-An essential sign to look out for is broken English or confusing language.
+A vital sign to look out for is broken English or confusing language.
 Many scam emails come from non-English-speaking countries, and the people writing them don’t always have a strong command of the English language.
-If incorrect tenses are being used or if important particles are missing from sentences, that’s a red flag that an email is a scam.
+If incorrect tenses are used, or important particles are missing from sentences, that’s a red flag that an email is a scam.

-You should be on the lookout for incorrectly-spelled words.
-If a major company sent an email, they’d have taken the time to check it carefully.
-While spelling mistakes doesn’t’ immediately mark an email as fake, it does warrant more caution.
+It would be best if you were on the lookout for incorrectly-spelled words.
+If a significant company sent an email, they’d have taken the time to check it carefully.
+While spelling mistakes don’t’ immediately mark an email as fake, it does warrant more caution.

 The Email Sounds Too Good to Be True

-If you receive an email offering you some incredible opportunity, you need to be cautious.
+If you receive an email offering you an incredible opportunity, you need to be cautious.
 Emails that promise to send you lots of money if you share your bank details are obvious scams you should avoid.
 Other offers are more subtle but should be treated with suspicion.
-If you receive an email from a company offering an amazing deal, you should check its website yourself instead of clicking any links in the message.
+If you receive an email from a company offering a fantastic deal, you should check its website yourself instead of clicking any links in the message.

 One of the most visually noticeable signs of a scam email is inconsistent branding.
 When you receive an email claiming to be a company you’re family with, check out the logo and message branding.
 If the email looks different from the emails you usually get from that company, the current email is likely a scam.

-In some cases, scam emails have used official logos that are outdated or have branding that is incredibly close to official branding but with subtle differences.
+In some cases, scam emails have used outdated official logos or have branding that is incredibly close to official branding but with subtle differences.
 It’s important to note; correct branding doesn’t mean you should automatically trust an email.
-You should look out for the other signs mentioned above to ensure the email you’re reading is from the person it claims to be from.
+It would be best to look out for the other signs mentioned above to ensure the email you’re reading is from the person it claims to be from.

 Check With the Company

-If you’re suspicious of an email you’ve received that’s claiming to be from a certain company, you should check with the company.
-Many companies, such as Google, provide examples of the sorts of scam emails that claim to represent them.
+If you’re suspicious of an email you’ve received that claims to be from a particular company, you should check with the company.
+Many companies, such as Google, provide examples of scam emails that claim to represent them.
 Even if a company doesn’t provide those examples, you should contact customer support for the company to check the message is legitimate.
 It’s essential to take this step before you click on any links or open any attachments in a suspicious email.

 The Email Asks for Confidential Information